fritzrehde/asciibar/README.md

 ```

 **Note:**
-It is important to note that the default "half-filled" block is only printed if no customizing options are supplied (i.e. if all default chars are used).
+The default "half-filled" block is only printed if no customizing options are supplied (i.e. if all default chars are used).
 If only "filled" and/or "empty" are provided, the block that would usually be a "half-filled" block will use the "empty" character.
 The reason for this is that a default "half-filled" block might look very weird in between customized "filled" and "empty" blocks.